xray-imaging/32id-docs/docs/source/about.rst

 About
 =====

-`32-ID Docs <https://github.com/vdeandrade/32id-docs>`_ contains up-to-date information helpful to run and troubleshoot the APS beamline 32-ID
+`32-ID Docs <https://github.com/vdeandrade/32id-docs>`_ is a website with up-to-date information related to the Transmission X-ray Microscope (TXM) at sector 32-ID of APS.
+It also contains helpful information to run and troubleshoot the X-ray microscope.

 .. contents:: Contents:
    :local: